dynamsoft-docs/capture-vision-docs/parameters/reference/document-normalizer-task-settings/deskew-mode.md

 needAutoGenerateSidebar: true
 noTitleIndex: true
 needGenerateH3Content: true
+permalink: /parameters/reference/document-normalizer-task-settings/deskew-mode.html
 ---

 # DeskewMode

-Parameter `DeskewMode` specifies the method in which the deskew process way used to apply the deskew process on the target image.
-It consists one of one following candidate modes, each mode represents an implement.
+Parameter `DeskewMode` specifies the method in which the deskew process way used to apply the deskew process on the target normalized image.
+It consisits one of one following candidate modes, each mode represents an implement.

 ## Example